lambdaclass/concrete/ROADMAP.md

      privately, response-time commitment, advisory format, and severity classes — a soundness bug that lets a false claim go green (checker hole, extraction bug, stale-evidence upgrade) is treated as highest severity even when nothing crashes.
+The policy must name scope: compiler crashes on valid input, silent miscompiles, verifier/proof unsoundness, stale-proof upgrades, hidden capability/allocation/trusted
+     boundaries, package-evidence forgery, and stdlib/runtime safety holes are all security-relevant for Concrete.
 Advisories enumerate affected claims by reading the obligation ledger of affected releases, not by prose recollection.
+Gate: `scripts/tests/check_security_policy.sh` verifies
+     `SECURITY.md` exists, is linked from README/site/release bundle docs, and names the supported versions/reporting channel before any public release target can pass.
    - 9b.
 Define the proof-revocation procedure BEFORE the first release that carries proof claims: when a shipped theorem/evidence class is invalidated (proof bug, axiom-inventory violation, solver unsoundness,